Scalable Bayesian computation for crossed and nested hierarchical models: Abstract

 \section{Abstract}

-The article is about algorithms for learning Bayesian hierarchical models, the computational complexity of which scales linearly with the number of observations and the number of parameters in the model.
-It focuses on crossed random effect and nested multilevel models, which are used ubiquitously in applied sciences, and illustrates the methodology on two challenging real data analyses on predicting electoral results and real estate prices respectively.
+We develop sampling algorithms to fit Bayesian hierarchical models, the computational complexity of which scales linearly with the number of observations and the number of parameters in the model.
+We focus on crossed random effect and nested multilevel models, which are used ubiquitously in applied sciences.
 The posterior dependence in both classes is sparse: in crossed random effects models it resembles a random graph, whereas in nested multilevel models it is tree-structured.
-For each class we develop a framework for scalable computation based on collapsed Gibbs sampling and belief propagation respectively.
-We provide a number of negative (for crossed) and positive (for nested) results for the scalability (or lack thereof) of methods based on sparse linear algebra, which are relevant also to Laplace approximation methods for such models.
-Our numerical experiments compare with off-the-shelf variational approximations and Hamiltonian Monte Carlo.
-Our theoretical results, although partial, are useful in suggesting interesting methodologies and lead to conclusions that our numerics suggest to hold well beyond the scope of the underlying assumptions.
+For each class we identify a framework for scalable computation, building on previous work.
+Methods for crossed models are based on extensions of appropriately designed collapsed Gibbs samplers, where we introduce the idea of \emph{local centering}; while methods for nested models are based on sparse linear algebra and data augmentation.
+We provide a theoretical analysis of the proposed algorithms in some simplified settings, including a comparison with previously proposed methodologies and an average-case analysis based on random graph theory.
+Numerical experiments, including two challenging real data analyses on predicting electoral results and real estate prices, compare with off-the-shelf Hamiltonian Monte Carlo, displaying drastic improvement in performance.
+The code for replicating the experiments in the article and for implementing our methods can be found at \url{https://github.com/timsf/crossed-effects} and \url{https://github.com/timsf/nested-effects}.